Ria424/developers-animatesdk-docs/Document_object/Document42.md

 #### Description

-Method; deletes the currently active profile, if there is more than one.
+Method; Deletes the currently active profile, if there is more than one.
 There must be at least one profile left.

 #### Example